stereobooster/faceted-search/README.md

 - [ ] **Can try to integrate different full-text search engine**, I think, by default it uses Lunr.
 For example, pagefind or flexisearch
 - `Command` filter should should be able to fetch more options
 - TypeScript signature are wrong (`extends {}`)
+- When there is one letter search it return empty result

 ### Option 4: instantsearch + itemsjs